 “This program provides an affordable path to homeownership for people who have done so much for our communities,” said Susan Semba, Idaho Housing’s executive vice president of homeownership lending.
 “We encourage you to act quickly since funding is limited.”

-The Idaho Heroes Loan Program is the latest effort by Idaho Housing and Finance Association to help Idahoans during the COVID-19 pandemic.
+The Idaho Heroes Loan Program is one of many programs by Idaho Housing and Finance Association to help Idahoans during the COVID-19 pandemic.